 SAS will work with students to develop an appropriate academic accommodation plan as it relates to their disability-related needs and their program of study and degree requirements.
 Students should meet with their Program Coordinator typically once per year following completion of their initial accommodation plan to review and update their file as necessary.
 Students may be requested to provide updated documentation from time to time as may be necessary.
 For more information, see our instructions on How to Set Up Accommodations.

 SAS provides learning strategies support to students to assist with academic preparation, study skills and other strategies to enhance learning, and disability-related needs.
 In some instances strategies may be supported through the use of adaptive technologies.
 Referral to the Learnings Strategist can be made by the student’s Program Coordinator.

 SAS provides assistive technology support to students.
 Our technologist will help students to explore a range of solutions available to assist with accessing information, studying, and completing academic work.
 Types of supports may include training on software and hardware, and adapting technology to maximize efficiency and effectiveness.
 Referral to the Assistive Technologist can be made by the student’s Program Coordinator.

 SAS offers assistance in the administration of in-class tests and exams.
 Students must consult with their instructors regarding test accommodations and will be responsible for arranging the scheduling of their tests with SAS.
 Sufficient notice must be given to arrange the date, time, location, and accommodations for test and exam bookings.
 For more information, see our page on How to Book a Test.

 SAS offers a volunteer notetaking service to assist students with the acquisition of lecture notes.
 Access to notetaking services should be determined in consultation with a Program Coordinator as part of an academic accommodation plan.
 The notetaking service is intended to supplement a student’s own notes, not as a replacement for class attendance.
-For more information, visit our Notetaking Program page.
+For more information, visit our Notetaking Service page.